 - Global Release Identifier (GRid)

-- RIAA was instrumental in setting up GRid which is used to identify a release of music over electronic networks.
+- GRid is used to identify a release of music over electronic networks.
 Here a “release” means recordings and other media that are grouped together for commerce.
 For more information, visit the GRid International Agency.

 - Digital Data Exchange

-- Of great interest to RIAA, though now a free standing organization, DDEX specifies electronic messages relating to trade in music.
+- DDEX specifies electronic messages relating to trade in music.
 These report, for instance, the sales of particular tracks in a period.
 For more information, visit the Digital Data Exchange.